You Can Get Both Military Retirement And Social Security Benefits

 Credit For Military Service After 1956

-Since 1957, if you had military service earnings for active duty (including active duty for training), you paid Social Security taxes on those earnings.
-Since 1988, inactive duty service in the Armed Forces reserves (such as weekend drills) has also been covered by Social Security.
+Since 1957, if you had military service earnings for active duty (including active duty for training), you may have extra Social Security wage credits added to your earnings record.
+Since 1988, inactive duty service in the Armed Forces reserves (such as weekend drills) is covered by Social Security.

-Under certain circumstances, special extra earnings for periods of active duty from 1957 through 2001 can also be credited to your Social Security earnings record for benefit purposes.
+Special extra earnings for periods of active duty from 1957 through 2001 can be credited to your Social Security earnings record.

 - If you were in the active military service from 1957 through 1967, special extra earnings are added to your earnings record when you apply for Social Security benefits.

 - If your active duty was after 1967, the extra earnings are already on your record.